-Committee Duties and Responsibilities Committee Members During Fiscal Year 2021 (3) Total Number of Meetings During Fiscal Year 2021 Audit & Finance Committee (2) Assist the Board in fulfilling its oversight responsibilities relating to: the accounting, financial and external reporting policies and practices of the Company; the integrity of the Company's financial statements; the independence, qualifications and performance of the Company's independent auditor; the effectiveness of the Company's internal control over financial reporting; the risk assessment and risk management practices of the Company; the performance of the Company's internal audit function; and compliance with the Company's Global Code of Business Ethics.
-Mr. Foster (1) Mr. Rickertsen Mr. Sterrett 4 Compensation & Talent Development Committee Approve and recommend to our Board of Directors all compensation plans for the executive officers and our Board of Directors.
-Approve the short-term compensation of the executive officers and recommend for Board of Directors approval the short-term compensation for members of our Board of Directors.
+Committee Duties and Responsibilities Committee Members During Fiscal Year 2022 (4) Total Number of Meetings During Fiscal Year 2022 Audit & Finance Committee (2)(3) Assist the Board in fulfilling its oversight responsibilities relating to: the accounting, financial and external reporting policies and practices of the Company; the integrity of the Company's financial statements; the independence, qualifications and performance of the Company's independent auditor; the effectiveness of the Company's internal control over financial reporting; the risk assessment and risk management practices of the Company, including risks relating to the financial reporting process, cybersecurity threats and the Company's information technology systems and networks; the performance of the Company's linternal audit function; and compliance with the Company's Global Code of Business Ethics.
+Mr. Foster (1) Mr. Steele Mr. Sterrett Mr. Ullem 5 Compensation & Talent Development Committee (5) Approve and recommend to our Board of Directors all compensation plans for the executive officers and our Board of Directors.
+Approve the short-term compensation of the executive officers and recommend for Board of Directors' approval the short-term compensation for members of our Board of Directors.
 Approve and authorize grants under the Company's incentive plans, including all equity plans and long-term incentive plans.
 Lead the Board of Directors in its annual review of the executive officers' performance.
 Review, and report to the Board on, the Company's succession planning.
-Prepare any report on executive compensation required by Securities and Exchange Commission rules and regulations for inclusion in our annual Proxy Statement, if any.
-Oversee the Company's "Social" (including diversity, equity and inclusion) strategies, initiatives and disclosure, including related policies, programs and publications, and review significant findings of related internal and external assessments and audits.
-Mr. Rickertsen (1) Mr. Bayh Mr. Foster Mr. Ullem 4 Nominating & Governance Committee Implement and review criteria for membership on our Board of Directors and its committees.
+Prepare any report on executive compensation required by Securities and Exchange Commission rules and regulations for inclusion in our annual Proxy Statement.
+Oversee the Company's "Social" (including related policies, programs and publications, and review significant findings of related internal and external assessments and audits.
+Mr. Rickertsen (1) Mr. Bayh Mr. Foster Mr. Ullem Dr. Kesner 4 Nominating & Governance Committee Implement and review criteria for membership on our Board of Directors and its committees.
 Recommend proposed nominees for election to our Board of Directors and membership on its committees.
 Make recommendations to our Board of Directors regarding governance and related matters.
 Review CEO and executive officer succession planning with the Compensation & Talent Development Committee as appropriate.
 Lead the Board in its annual review of the Board's performance.
 Oversee the Company's "Environmental" and "Governance" strategies, initiatives and disclosure, including related policies, programs and publications, and review significant findings of related internal and external assessments and audits.
-Dr. Kesner (1) Ms. Sneed Mr. Steele Ms. Rahman 4
+Dr. Kesner (1) Mr. Steele Ms. Rahman Mr. Sheffield 5 Capital Allocation Advisory Committee (5)(6) Review, evaluate and make recommendations to the Board regarding the Company's capital allocation, business and financial strategies and financing activities.
+Review, evaluate and make recommendations to the Board in respect of the Company's portfolio composition of business units, divestiture opportunities and the resegmentation of individual business units.
+Mr. Sheffield (1) Mr. Ullem Mr. Sterrett (7) Mr. Salmon (7)